 Milaha was established in 1957 as the first public shareholding company registered in the State of Qatar.
 Starting off as a small shipping agency, Milaha has transformed itself into one of the largest and most diversified maritime & logistics companies in the Middle East.
 The company has operations spanning marine transportation in gas and containers, offshore support services, port management and operations, logistics and supply chain services, shipyard, trading agencies, and real estate & financial investments.

-History and Milestones
+History and " Milestones "

-Founding of Qatar National Navigation & Transport Company (QNNTC), the first shipping agent in Qatar.
-Launch of marine transport services in Doha Port, consisting of lighterage, berthing and towage.
-Opened a regional branch.
+Launch of marine transport services in Doha Port, consisting of lighterage, berthing and Opened a regional branch.

 Inaugurated the first fully integrated ship repair and fabrication facility in Mesaieed.